PACMANN: Point Adaptive Collocation Method for Artificial Neural Networks: Introduction

-The present work aims to develop a collocation point resampling method that efficiently scales to higher dimensions without introducing significant computational overhead while maintaining the advantages of previous approaches.
+In this work, we present a collocation point resampling method that scales to higher dimensions more efficiently without introducing significant computational overhead while maintaining the accuracy improvements achieved by previous approaches.
 We propose the Point Adaptive Collocation Method for Artificial Neural Networks (PACMANN), which uses the gradient of the squared residual to move collocation points toward areas with a large residual.
-In this approach, collocation point resampling is formulated as a maximization problem of the squared residual, where established optimization methods may be employed to move points.
-PACMANN includes two main hyperparameters, the stepsize and the number of steps taken by the optimization algorithm.
+In this approach, collocation point resampling is formulated as a maximization problem of the squared residual.
+First, the PINN is trained on a static grid of collocation points.
+After a certain number of iterations, this process is paused and the gradient of the squared residual is determined for the input coordinates of each collocation point.
+Based on the magnitude and direction provided by these gradients, points are moved to maximize the squared residual using established optimization methods.
+Since the residual landscape is static while training is paused, the process of moving points may be repeated iteratively.
+PACMANN includes four main hyperparameters: the resampling period, the optimizer for moving the collocation points, the stepsize, and the number of steps taken by the optimization algorithm.
+Key features of the method include its low computational cost and simplicity of integration in existing physics-informed neural network pipelines.
+Our approach builds on the work of Wang et al.~\cite{Wang2022IsNetwork}, who, independently of the aforementioned developments, found that iteratively updating the placement of collocation points by applying gradient ascent over the $L^{\infty}$ physics-informed loss results in a greater prediction accuracy for the Hamilton-Jacobi-Bellman equation.